Report a data breach

 When you tell data subjects about the breach you should write in a way they can easily understand.

-Read the ICO’s guidance on what to tell the people affected
+Read the ICO's guidance on what to tell people affected by a data breach.

 Recording a data breach